-Conclusions. - We have presented the first ever calculations of medium-mass (truly) open-shell nuclei from first principles.
-Such calculations are based on the implementation of self-consistent Gorkov-Green's function theory on the basis of realistic nuclear interactions.
-Taking 44Ca and 74Ni as test cases, we have demonstrated the good convergence with respect to the basis size and discussed the possibility of extracting several quantities of experimental interests including ground-state energies, pairing gaps and particle addition/removal spectroscopy.
-Comparison with other ab-initio calculations for closed shells 40Ca and 48Ca shows that the method is capable of high accuracy upon extension to stateof-the-art Dyson-SCGF technique and incorporation of threenucleon interactions.
+Conclusions.
+We have presented calculations of mediummass (truly) open-shell nuclei from first principles.
+Such calculations are based on the implementation of self-consistent Gorkov-Green's function theory on the basis of realistic nuclear interactions that was recently suggested in Ref.
+[13].
+Taking Ca and Ni as test cases, we have demonstrated the good convergence with respect to the basis size and discussed the possibility of extracting several quantities of experimental interest including ground-state energies, pairing gaps, and particle addition and removal spectroscopy.
+Comparison with other ab initio calculations for closed shells Ca and Ca shows that the method is capable of high accuracy upon extension to the state-of-the-art Dyson-SCGF technique and incorporation of three-nucleon interactions.
 Work in this direction is in progress.
-The present results open a path to increase the reach of abinitio theory in the mid-mass region tremendously.
-This will allow, in the near future, to perform systematic studies over long isotopic and isotonic chains, up to Nickel and to N=28 or 32 [23].
+The present results open a path to increase the reach of ab initio theory in the mid-mass region tremendously.
+This will allow, in the near future, to perform systematic studies over long isotopic and isotonic chains, up to nickel and to N = 28or 32.

-Acknowledgements. - We thank G. Hagen for providing the coupled cluster results of Fig. 1.
-This work was supported by the United Kingdom Science and Technology Facilities Council (STFC) under Grants ST/I003363 and ST/J00005, by the DFG through grant SFB 634 and by the Helmholtz Alliance Program, contract HA216/EMMI.
-V. S. acknowledges support from Espace de Structure Nucléaire Théorique (ESNT) at CEA/Saclay.
-Calculations were performed using HPC resources from GENCI-CCRT (Grant 2012-050707).
+Acknowledgments.
+We thank G. Hagen for providing the coupled cluster results of Fig. 1.
+This work was supported by the United Kingdom Science and Technology Facilities Council (STFC) under Grants No. ST/I003363/1 and No.

+ST/J000051/1, by the DFG through Grant No. SFB 634, and by the Helmholtz Alliance Program, Contract No. HA216/EMMI.
+VS acknowledges support from Espace de Structure Nucléaire PHYSICAL REVIEW C 87, 011303(R) (2013)

+Théorique (ESNT) at CEA/Saclay.
+Calculations were performed using HPC resources from GENCI-CCRT (Grant No. 2012-050707).